sandragruiz/pro-readme-generator/js files/README.md

-# pro-readme-generator
+# Sandy

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Description

-This README file generator uses Node.js and the inquirer npm package to create the file with JavaScript.
+This is a sample file to showcase the app functionality.

 ## Table of Contents